Perfecting the Classic Italian Pizza Dough Recipe In 2024

 Allowing the dough to slowly ferment over several hours is what gives it that signature, complex flavor.
 Yeast feeds on the sugars in the dough, producing carbon dioxide gas, alcohol, and other byproducts that enhance the taste.
 A longer ferment of 24 hours or more results in the most flavor and best texture.

-See also Hyderabadi Biryani
+See also Dumpling

 Now let’s walk through each step for truly exceptional homemade Italian pizza dough.